Marathon Bancorp (MBBC)

 nullAI Analysis | Feedback

-Nicholas W. Zillges has served as President and Chief Executive Officer and as a Director since joining Marathon Bank in February 2014.
-He has more than 25 years of industry experience and has held several chief executive and executive management positions throughout his career.
-Mr. Zillges' background includes successfully leading multiple troubled and underperforming bank recoveries and growing community banks.
-He specializes in enterprise risk management, strategic planning, revenue growth strategies, commercial and retail business development, and technology and operations.
+Nicholas W. Zillges has served as President and Chief Executive Officer, and as a Director, since joining Marathon Bank in February 2014.
+He has over 25 years of industry experience, including successfully leading multiple troubled and underperforming bank recoveries and growing community banks.
+Mr. Zillges specializes in enterprise risk management, strategic planning, revenue growth strategies, commercial and retail business development, and technology and operations.

-Joy Selting is a Senior Vice President and Chief Financial Officer.
-She joined Marathon Bank in 1999 and has over 24 years of industry experience.
-Ms. Selting held several finance and accounting positions over her career and served 11 years at Cloverbelt Credit Union before joining Marathon Bank.
-She completed the Graduate School of Banking Financial Management.
+Joy Selting is the Senior Vice President and Chief Financial Officer.
+She joined the company in 1999 and brings more than 24 years of industry experience, having held several finance and accounting positions throughout her career.

 AI Analysis | Feedback